kingjulio8238/memarydocs/docs/build.md

 ALPHA_VANTAGE_API_KEY=YOUR_API_KEY
 ```

-3. Update user persona which can be found in `streamlit_app/data/user_persona.txt`.
-Instructions have been provided for customization - **replace curly brackets with relevant information**.
+3. Update user persona which can be found in `streamlit_app/data/user_persona.txt` using the user persona template which can be found in `streamlit_app/data/user_persona_template.txt`.
+Instructions have been provided for customization - **replace the curly brackets with relevant information**.

 4. (Optional) Update system persona, if needed, which can be found in `streamlit_app/data/system_persona.txt`.